vplauzon/real-time-lab/README.md

 Follow [this link](business-context.md) for the business scenario for the hands on lab.

-Break into teams of 3 to 8 to design the solution.
+Break into teams of 3 to 8 individuals to design the solution.

 The solution should address each of the business requirements from the previous section.
 Draw a diagram with the main components.